krzychb/toit-samples/climate-tft/README.md

 Barometric pressure: 1003 hPa
 ```

-The code for reading BME280 consist of two parts.
-The fist part is a function `get_bme` to configure I2C bus, set I2C address and return an instance of the driver.
+The code for reading BME280 consists of two parts.
+The first part is a function `get_bme` to configure I2C bus, set I2C address and return an instance of the driver.

 ```python
 get_bme: